Meine Oma fährt im Hühnerstall Motorrad: 2019 WDR parody

-In 2019, Westdeutscher Rundfunk Köln (WDR) had a new version sung by the children choir of the Choral Academy of Dortmund, authored by one of the hosts of WDR-2 as a caricature of intergenerational tensions.
+In 2019, Westdeutscher Rundfunk (WDR) had a new version sung by the children choir of the Choral Academy of Dortmund, authored by one of the hosts of WDR-2 as a caricature of intergenerational tensions.
 The new version appeared on 27 December 2019 on an online video.
 The file was removed shortly thereafter, following criticism of the refrain that states "My grand-mother is an old environmental pig" (in original German: Meine Oma ist 'ne alte Umweltsau).
 However, the video remains available from YouTube.
 The next day, in a special broadcast on WDR, Tom Buhrow and the head of programmes Jochen Rausch apologised without reserve for the video, which he called a "mistake".
-The choir director, Zeljo Davutovic, issued a statement praising the youth movement Fridays for Future, commenting "this is not about grand-mothers, this is about all of us".
+The choir director, Zeljo Davutovic, issued a statement praising the youth movement Fridays for Future, commenting "this is not about grand-mothers, this is about all of us."

-On 29 December, Right-Wing groups started demonstrating in front of the WDR headquarters in protest of the song.
-Counter-protests by Left-Wing groups soon followed, as well as a police presence.
+On 29 December, right-wing groups started demonstrating in front of the WDR headquarters in protest of the song.
+Counter-protests by left-wing groups soon followed, as well as a police presence.
 In total, around 100 people were involved.